Lucky Drawing with Susan Shie. Class information.

 Dalai Lama and Burt at 80." ©Susan Shie 2015.
 The Dalai Lama celebrated his 80th birthday on July 6, 2015, and Burt Shavitz of Burt's Bees passed away at 80, on July 5.
 I wanted to honor both of them, and felt that their being the same age, and both being very groovy was reason enough to put them together in this drawing, which also includes the Sweet Peas my daughter Gretchen brought me from her garden in Lakewood, Ohio.
 I hope my drawing honors both men for their peacefilled lives, walking gently on the Earth.
 This drawing was made for the first Special Event drawing challenge for Lucky Drawing 105, to make a drawing about the Dalai Lama's 80th birthday.
 Many of my students took the challenge and made lovely artworks about His Holiness.

-How to pay for this class: If you live in the US, the class fee is $180, if you pay with PayPal, and $175 if you mail me a personal check.
-If you live in another country and don't use US$, please use PayPal and send me $185 in USD, which will cover the currency exchange fee PP charges me.
+How to pay for this class: If you live in the US, the class fee is $175 if you mail me a personal check.
+It's $180, if you pay with PayPal.
+If you live in another country and don't use US$, please use PayPal and send me $185 in US$, which will cover the currency exchange fee PP charges me.
 If you use PayPal, send your fee to susanshie@gmail.com, but the name you'll see on your PP statement will be James Acord, my husband.

 However you’re paying, please email me at susanshie@gmail.com, to let me know that you are sending payment, so I can put your name on my class list.
 I will also need your phone number and street address.

 For PayPal payment, go to your PayPal account and send your fee to my email address, susanshie@gmail.com.
 The name on the account is my husband, James Acord.
-When I receive your payment notice from PayPal, I will email you and let you know that you’re enrolled in the class.
+When I receive your payment notice from PayPal, I will email you and let you know that I got it.
 If you've never used PayPal before and want to use it to pay me, email me, and I'll send you instructions on how to use PayPal.
+You'll have to set up an account with them.

 For personal check payment, email me your intention to take the class when you sign up on the promo page on FB, and then send $175 to Susan Shie, 2612 Armstrong DRIVE, Wooster, Ohio 44691.
 When I receive your check in the mail, I will FB message you and let you know that I got your class fee.